-Librarian: Date: Thank you for taking the time to circle your answers and giv and training sessions. e us any anonymous feedback that will improv e our library o rientation Agree Neutral/ Undecided Disagree The librarian met the class on time, was enthusiastic, a effectively. and used the allocated time 2.
-The librarian's presentation style held my interest and was appropriate for the situation.
-3. The librarian was well-prepared for the orientation and knew the subject.
-The librarian adapted to changing situations during the and made students feel welcome. orientation, answered questions, The librarian included learning methods such as hands helped me understand how to use the library and its relationship.
+Librarian:Date) : Thank you for taking the time to circle your answers and give us any anonymous feedback that and training sessions. at will improv e our library o rientation Agree Neutral/ Undecided Disagree The librarian met the class on time, was enthusiastic, and used the allocated time effectively.
+2. The librarian's presentation style held my interest and was appropriate for the situation.
+The librarian was well-prepared for the orientation and knew the subject.
+The librarian adapted to changing situations during the orientation, answered questions, and made students feel welcome.
+The librarian included learning methods such as hands-on searching of databases that helped me understand how to use the library and its resources.
 The online database I think I will find most useful is a.
 EBSCOhost b.
 ProQuest c.
 Other: 7.
 What were the strengths of the orientation?
 What did you like best?
 8. What were the weaknesses in the orientation?
-What d lid you dislike, and do you have any suggestion ns?
+What did you dislike, and do you have an y suggestion s?